 Security Monitoring and Hardening

-Until your website is monitored for suspicious activity, ignorance is bliss.
+Until you monitor your website for suspicious activity, ignorance is bliss.
 But like it or not— WordPress is a target for hackers.
-That’s primarily because of WordPress’ gigantic market share, and the sheer quantity of poorly managed websites.
-That’s why a good website maintenance plan should fight against hackers.
+That’s primarily because of WordPress’ gigantic market share, and the sheer quantity of poorly maintained websites.

 One of the most popular points of entry for a hacker is via a vulnerable plugin.
 That’s another reason why frequent, proactive plugin updates are essential.
-You should also avoid using plugins that are no longer supported and/or have poor reviews.
-In fact, I prefer to use commercial (i.e., non-free) plugins whenever possible.
+You should also avoid using plugins that are no longer supported and/or from non-reputable developers.
+I prefer to use commercial (i.e., not free) plugins whenever possible.

 Brute Force Attacks

 Beware of brute-force attacks.
 That’s when a hacker tries to guess your username and password to gain access to your WordPress dashboard.
 If you’re not monitoring for brute-force attacks, you’ll have no idea they are occurring— until you get hacked!
 That’s why monitoring is such an important part of your maintenance plan.

 WordPress itself (referred to as WordPress Core) is also subject to vulnerabilities.
 That’s why WordPress security updates are issued at least several times a year.